zaeem1510/Bug-Prediction-Model/README.md

 **Note**: It is recommended that the notebook be run on an online console for minimizing errors while importing libraries.

 **Libraries used:**

+1) NumPy: NumPy is the fundamental package for scientific computing in Python.
+It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.
+2) pandas: pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
+It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
+3) nltk: It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries. **Note:** nltk will be downloaded automatically if the notebook is run on an online console but it needs to be installed manually on the machine if the notebook is run locally.
+4) sklearn: Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
+It also provides various tools for model fitting, data preprocessing, model selection, model evaluation, and many other utilities.

+**Reading the file:**
+The file is read to the variable dataset through the read_excel method.
+This may be changed to read_csv according the file type that needs to be read.

+**Stemming and tokenizing:**
+Two respective functions were defined to tokeize and stem the summaries and only tokenize the summaries.
+Then, the stems of the tokens were appended to a list _totalvocab_tokenized_.